helenclx/helenchong-blog/src/en/pages/about.md

 title: About
 desc: About Helen Chong
 ---
+{% imgFigure "/assets/helenchong/profilepic.webp", "Helen Chong's profile picture", "profilepic" %}
+[Image description: Cartoon digital illustration of a Chinese person with light skin and black hair, wearing a pair of red glasses and a purple polo shirt, on a light purple background.
+Description ends.]
+{% endimgFigure %}

 Hello!
 I am {{ sitemeta[page.lang].siteAuthor.name }}, a Millennial queer, autistic Malaysian Chinese person who goes by [they/them or she/her pronouns](https://en.pronouns.page/@helenchong).

 Professionally, I am a web developer with 8 years of experience as a graphic designer.
 My hobbies include coding, reading, video games, drawing and crocheting.